-Question from Kandida P.: I bought my 9 year old son a new laptop for his birthday last month.
+Question from Kandi: I bought my 9 year old son a new laptop for his birthday.
 He loves it and uses it every day.

-The problem is I have already had to take it to the Geek Squad twice to fix issues he caused by changing critical system settings.
+The problem is I have already had to take it to the Geek Squad twice to fix issues he caused by changing some system settings.

-Is there a way to disable the “Settings” app and “Control Panel” to prevent that from happening again?
+Is there a way to disable the Settings app on his computer to prevent that from happening again?
 I really need to preserve my sanity!

 Instead, I recommend that you set up two user accounts on your son’s laptop…